Saer is watching Christmas Vacation with me tonight.

 Clark: “I can’t even afford to be an elf.”

 Saer: “I don’t think Elfs pay to do that.
-And, just because you’re a rich white guy doesn’t mean your starving in Africa.”
+And, just because you’re a rich white guy doesn’t mean you’re starving in Africa.”

 I think her wording got confused there, but she is sick, and tired, but she’s definitely my kid, complaining about the capitalist bit.